 If you do not meet the 85-year rule by 31 March 2020, be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
 If you do meet the 85-year rule by 31 March 2020, a smaller reduction factor than that shown in the early retirement reduction table will be applied to the benefits built up between 1 April 2008 and 31 March 2020.

-If you do not satisfy the 85-year rule when you start to receive your pension but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits is split into two parts.
+If you do not satisfy the 85-year rule when you start to receive your pension but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits may be split into three parts.

 Firstly, all the benefits you have built up in the Scheme up to 31 March 2008 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than the date you would have met the 85 year rule.

-Secondly, any benefits you have built up in the Scheme after 31 March 2008 will, if you did not meet the 85-year rule by 31 March 2020, be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
+Secondly, if you did not meet the 85-year rule by 31 March 2020, any benefits you have built up in the Scheme between 1 April 2008 and 31 March 2020 will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
 If you met the 85-year rule by 31 March 2020, a smaller reduction factor than that shown in the early retirement reduction table will be applied to the benefits built up between 1 April 2008 and 31 March 2020.

+Thirdly, any benefits built up after 31 March 2020 will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

 If you do not satisfy the 85 year rule when you start to receive your pension, and would not have satisfied the rule if you had remained in the Scheme until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

-How do I know if I will satisfy the 85-year rule?
+How do I know if I satisfy the 85-year rule?

-The rule is satisfied if your membership (as defined below) and age (each in whole years) adds up to 85.
+The rule is satisfied if your membership and age - each in whole years - adds up to 85.

 Membership that counts in working out the 85-year rule:

-the number of years that you have been a L G P S member as a councillor or elected mayor
+the number of years that you have been an L G P S member as a councillor or elected mayor

-plus, for deferred benefits, the period between the date of leaving and the date benefits are bought into payment
+plus, for deferred benefits, the period between the date of leaving and the date benefits are bought into payment.

 Membership that does not count in working out the 85-year rule